 - CASBE grant agreement template

-The CASBE Program, launched in October 2016, was the first time that Alberta launched a joint Provincial/Federal initiative to address this goal for Alberta Institutions and SMEs interested in Engage Grants.
-It has been so successful that the decision made in 2020 was to continue offering CASBE Engage program for Alberta Colleges and Polytechnics and to extend the Program to include a new CASBE Long-Term R&D projects stream for Alberta Colleges, Polytechnics and Universities.
+The CASBE Program, launched in October 2016, was the first time that Alberta launched a joint Provincial/Federal initiative to address this goal for Alberta Institutions and SMEs interested in research partnership grants.
+It has been so successful that the decision made in 2020 was to continue offering CASBE program for Alberta Colleges and Polytechnics and to extend the Program to include a new CASBE long-term R&D projects stream for Alberta Colleges, Polytechnics and Universities.